AK-10/rusqlite/README.md

-# rusqlite
+# sqlitelite

-writing a sqlite clone from scratch in Rust. inspired by https://cstack.github.io/db_tutorial/
+writing a sqlite clone from scratch. inspired by https://cstack.github.io/db_tutorial/